fBoatengs/Data_Entry_App_with_R-Shiny/README.md

-# Project Description
+## Project Description
 The goal of this project is to evaluate the effectiveness of a nutritional supplement in improving sleep quality among adults who experience sleep difficulties.
-The project involves conducting a randomized, double-blind, placebo-controlled trial with a sample of 50 adults aged 18-60 who have self-reported sleep difficulties.
+The project involves conducting a randomized, double-blind, placebo-controlled trial with a sample of 50 adults aged (18-60) who have self-reported sleep difficulties.

 In this study, participants will be randomly assigned to two groups: the intervention group and the placebo group.
 The intervention group will receive the nutritional supplement, while the placebo group will receive a similar-looking placebo without any active ingredients.
 Both groups will be unaware of whether they are receiving the actual supplement or the placebo, ensuring a double-blind design where neither the participants nor the researchers know the group assignments.

+### About the App
+To collect data on the participants' sleep quality, a data collection app built with R-Shiny will be used.
+The app will include features for inputting relevant information such as participant ID, demographic data (e.g., age, gender), and baseline characteristics.
+Additionally, the app will capture data on sleep quality using self-reported measures such as sleep duration, and daytime sleepiness.

+After the data is entered, it is automatically saved and updated in an Excel workbook located on your desktop.
+This ensures that the data remains securely stored and easily accessible for analysis and further processing.
+The Excel workbook serves as a centralized database, dynamically updating with each new entry made through the data collection app.
+This real-time updating feature enables efficient tracking and management of the collected data, providing a reliable and up-to-date resource for ongoing analysis and evaluation of the nutritional supplement's impact on sleep quality.